 - Using a medium ice cream scoop, drop mounds onto baking sheets, leaving at least 2 inches between.
 Bake for 8-10 minutes or until a toothpick inserted into the center comes back clean.
 Cool on the pan for 5 minutes then remove to a cooling rack to cool completely.

-- To make the filling: Using an electric mixer, cream butter with vanilla.
+- To make the filling: Using an electric mixer, cream butter and cream cheese with vanilla.
 Lower the speed of the mixer gradually adding the powdered sugar and 2 Tbsp cream.
 Once combined, Add marshmallow cream, then beat on high for 2 minutes.

 - Divide filling evenly among half of the rounds.
 Top each with a matching size round.
 Store in an airtight container separated by wax paper for up to 3 days.
 Bring to room temperature for serving.